Rican7/incoming/README.md

 backwards compatibility.
 Incoming is here to make all this easier while enabling you to create more concern-separated, reusable, and testable code.

-If you're still wondering why you'd even use this, check out the section titled: ["Wait, what?
-Why not just use 'x' or 'y'?"](#wait-what-why-not-just-use-x-or-y)
+"Wait, what?
+Why not just use 'x' or 'y'?"
+[Don't worry, I've got you covered.](#wait-what-why-not-just-use-x-or-y)

 ## Features